xlyric/pv-router-esp32/README.md

 ## Configure Wifi
 Rename the file wifi.json.ori to wifi.json and change SID
 ## Upload
-If you know your configuration you can change it on config.json
+If you know your configuration you can change it on config.json<br>
 Upload the firmware and filesystem. the system will start and working

 ## OTA UPload
-You can use OTA upload by the web page /update
+You can use OTA upload by the web page /update <br>
 Build firmware of filesystem with VS and upload the .bin

 ## Main Configuration
-Under the /setup.html page you can configure information for connecting to the MQTT server ( support domoticz or Jeedom ).
+Under the /setup.html page you can configure information for connecting to the MQTT server ( support domoticz or Jeedom ).<br>
-Enter the information of the dimmer, the max limit percent power you want to send, the slot between the dimmer work ( low and high )
+Enter the information of the dimmer, the max limit percent power you want to send, the slot between the dimmer work ( low and high )<br>
-If you want to swith off oled after a limited time ( button right for swith / or website ) ...
+If you want to swith off oled after a limited time ( button right for swith / or website )<br>
+...<br>

 ## ESP32 Version or DIY version
 connections :